 You really do say some provoking things.

-Let's drive all those ugly Korean pigs out of Japan!
+Let's drive all those ugly XX pigs out of Japan!

 These words are stronger versions of 憎らしい.

 He viciously kicked that annoying cat, but shortly afterwards, that cat died from its injuries, and he was filled with remorse.

 Rather than using 憎み, which is a word but not used as a noun, as the nominal form of 憎む, 憎しみ is typically used.
 The verb form 憎しむ did exist at one point, but it is no longer used.

 This 気 idiom just shows that you just can't stomach something.
 It is rather colloquial, so there are plenty of instances you can use it in speaking.

 I can't stand being looked down at (by others).